darrylpoh/payment-backend/readme.md

 ## Instructions to run the frontend codes
 1. run `npm install` if you haven't done so for backend
 2. To start the development server and run the web page locally, run `npm start`

+## If you face the error of "Cannot find module 'stripe'"
+1. run `npm install stripe`